mortezakowkabi/jcb-persian-documentation/016-Template-Setup.md

 [00:00:00](https://www.youtube.com/watch?v=khxKeeubhiY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)

 In the previous tutorial, we explored how to set up templates and layouts for a **site view**.
-Inside a typical site view—like `preacherpanel`, `preachersmall`, or `preacherbox`—you’ll find templates loaded to define how data is displayed.
+Inside a typical site view—like `preacherpanel`, `preachersmall`, or `preacherbox`—you'll find templates loaded to define how data is displayed.

 To view or modify these, go to:
 **JCB → Templates**